 If bloating is persistent (lasting more than two to three weeks), worsening over time, or accompanied by unexplained weight loss, blood in stools, changes in bowel habit, severe pain, or difficulty swallowing.
 These can be symptoms of conditions (including IBS, IBD, coeliac disease, or more serious causes) that need clinical investigation rather than dietary self-management.
 The food-based approaches above are for everyday digestive discomfort and general gut health maintenance, not for ongoing or worsening symptoms.

 Body image in the UK isn’t in a good place.
-A 2020 inquiry by the UK Parliament’s Women and Equalities Committee heard extensive evidence that negative body image affects a majority of British adults, with measurable effects on mental health, self-esteem and quality of life.
-Eating disorder support charity Beat estimates that approximately 1.25 million people in the UK have an eating disorder.
-Hospital admissions for eating disorders have climbed substantially in recent years, according to NHS Digital data.
+A 2020 inquiry by the UK Parliament’s Women and Equalities Committee heard extensive evidence that negative body image affects a majority of British adults, with measurable effects on mental health, self-esteem, and quality of life.
+The inquiry’s findings prompted a 2021 government response acknowledging the issue but stopping short of the statutory regulation of social media advertising that the committee had recommended.
+Eating disorder support charity Beat estimates that at least 1.25 million people in the UK have an eating disorder at any time — more than 1 in 50 people — with youth prevalence rising sharply: an NHS England Adult Psychiatric Morbidity Survey 2023–24 found that 12.5% of 17 to 19-year-olds now show signs consistent with an eating disorder, four times the rate recorded in 2017.
+Hospital admissions for eating disorders in England have increased by approximately 50% between 2013/14 and 2023/24, according to NHS England Digital data.

 Despite all of this, the diet industry continues to market restriction as the path to health.
 Diet culture tells you your body is the problem.
 The real problem is the narrative.